I seriously have a new favorite jelly. It’s just the right balance between sweet and tangy. And I could eat it out of the jar with a spoon.

 Return to a full rolling boil and allow to boil for exactly 1 minute.
 This is where you have to be careful ’cause it can boil over very easily if you don’t watch it.

 Remove from heat.

 You may choose to skim off any foam from the top of the juice.
 This is merely for looks.
-My mother in law always told me that the foam on the top of the jelly was like candy to her as a kid, so I just leave it on there as a treat.
+My mother-in-law always told me that the foam on the top of the jelly was like candy to her as a kid, so I just left it there as a treat.

 Quickly ladle the hot jelly into hot, sterilized jars, leaving 1/8″ from the top.
 Wipe the rims of the jars with a wet rag, to remove any sticky residue, and affix a previously simmered lid.

-Your jelly will be delicious and ready to enjoy as soon as the jars have cooled.
+Your seedless raspberry jam will be delicious and ready to enjoy as soon as the jars have cooled.
 Try not to eat it all in one sitting.

 Raspberry Jelly Recipe